eslint/rfcs/templates/design.md

     This section is optional, but is suggested for a first draft.

     What parts of this proposal are you unclear about?
-What do you to know before you can finalize this RFC?
+What do you need to know before you can finalize this RFC?

     List the questions that you'd like reviewers to focus on.
 When you've received the answers and updated the design to reflect them,